-With the British Rally Championships (BRC) taking a break for 2015 as it re-groups to find its feet again in 2016, as in previous years what could is seen by some as the UK’s most popular rally championships, the BTRDA both the Asphalt and Forest Gravel versions are an ideal homes for any previous BRC partakers to gain experience (for the younger competitor) and get out and compete in the much contested championships which is more open to all comers with all kinds of budgets, a more clubman friendly approach of you like.
+With the British Rally Championships (BRC) taking a break for 2015 as it re-groups to find its feet again in 2016, as in previous years what could is seen by some as the UK’s most popular rally championships, the BTRDA both the Asphalt and Forest Gravel versions are ideal homes for any previous BRC partakers to gain experience (for the younger competitor) and get out and compete in the much-contested championships which are more open to all comers with all kinds of budgets, a more clubman friendly approach of you like.

 “much contested championships which is more open to all comers with all kinds of budgets”

 This year the BTRDA offer not only the usual separate Asphalt and Gravel Championships but new for this year, a chance to compete on both surfaces with points going towards a new award.
 And so the opening round was the gravel roads of the Wyedean Forest Rally, set in the picturesque Wye Valley and the Forest Of Dean district, which is slap bang on the border of England and Wales.